VeeMae/chat-application/README.md

 The Chat Application uses Google Firebase to store chat messages, images, and locations.
 Please follow the instructions below to configure your own Firebase storage.
 <br/>
 - Go to `https://console.firebase.google.com/` and sign in with a Google account via the top right corner.
-- Click on the <strong>Go to console</strong> link near the top right corner and click on <strong>Create Project</strong>
+- Click on the <strong>Go to console</strong> link near the top right corner and click on <strong>Create Project</strong>.
 - Enter your project name, then click continue.
-- Agree to the terms and click <strong>Create Project</strong>
+- Agree to the terms and click <strong>Create Project</strong>.
-- Go to the <strong>Cloud Firestore</strong> section on the left panel and click <strong>Create database</strong>
+- Go to the <strong>Cloud Firestore</strong> section on the left panel and click <strong>Create database</strong>.
-- Start in test mode option
+- Start in test mode option.
 - When selecting a region, choose the one that's closest to you.
 Use this website as a guide: `https://firebase.google.com/docs/projects/locations#location-r`
-- Click done
+- Click <strong>Done</strong>.
+- Still inside the <strong>Cloud Firestore</strong> page, click on 'Start collection'.
+- Name the collection 'messages' and input `1` for the Document ID.
+Fill in the rest of the document with this information (use a string for avatar, text, and user): _id: 1 - avatar: https://placeimg.com/140/140/any - createdAt: January 31, 2021 at 8:13:20 PM UTC-8 - text: Hello developer - uid: 0 - user: React Native
-- In order to connect your own credentials from Firebase, click on <strong>Project Settings</strong> by clicking on the gear icon in the left panel.
+- In order to connect your own credentials from Firebase to the Chat Application, click on <strong>Project Settings</strong> by clicking on the gear icon at the top in the left panel.
-- In the following screen, under the 'Your Apps' section at the bottom, click on the icon for the web `</>`
+- Inside the <strong>General Tab</strong>, in the 'Your Apps' section at the bottom, click on the icon for the web `</>`
-- You will register your app in order to get the config needed to set up your new database with the Chat Application.
+- You will register your app in order to get the configurations needed to connect your new database with the Chat Application.
-- Add a nickname and in step 2, copy the contents of the firebaseConfig object starting from apiKey:... to measurementId:...
+- Add a nickname in the follwing screen and in step 2, copy the contents of the `firebaseConfig` object starting from `apiKey:... to measurementId:...`
-- Now go to the root directory where you cloned my repository and click on Chat.js from within the components folder.
+- Now switch gears and go to the root directory where you cloned my repository.
+You will be editing the Chat.js file from within the components folder.
-- Replace the credentials under <strong>const firebaseConfig</strong> with the credentials you just copied.
+- In the Chat.js file, replace the credentials under `const firebaseConfig` with the credentials you just copied.
 - You are all set and should have your own Firebase storage working alongside the cloned Chat Application!